Grandfather Mountain Highland Games!

 I also have a few recommendations for anyone visiting the area.

 - Take cash to the Highland Games.
 They will sell tickets in Linville if you have a debit/credit card, but on-site you will need cash.
 Most of the vendors appear to take cards, but cash is just easier.
+Always check the website or their Facebook Page before you go.

 - Don’t miss out on Blowing Rock.
 It is a gorgeous little town and there is always something going on.
 There are concerts and art shows and they will loan you tennis rackets, volleyballs, and other sporting equipment in the park.
 The scenery alone is worth it!

 - While in Blowing Rock, make sure to eat at Foggy Rock.
 Oh Em Goodness!
 It is probably one of the best restaurants that I have been to in a long time.
 Spizzie recommends the Notorious P.I.G., but I think the Fried Green Tomato Sliders with Pimento Cheese are the bomb!
 Make sure to ask for Bacon Jam instead of just bacon.
 If you are really hungry, try the Appalachian Peach Marmalade.
 It is soooo delicious!
 The Super Trooper was amazed that they were so generous with the pita points.
 He says it’s rare to go anywhere that gives you enough chips or bread to dip in something!
 I wanted to try dessert, but we were just too full.
+Update: The menu has changed since last we were there, but I think it would be worth it to ask if they can still make these dishes!!
+The worst they can say is “no”!!

 - Stop by Capone’s in Boone for a pizza fix.
 They taste amazing and they are so generous with their Garlic Knot appetizer that you almost don’t need anything else.
 Sorry, there are no food pics.
 We were a little hungry!